tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 We refer to such subnetworks as **winning tickets**, they learn faster and generalize better than their original networks.

-## Results
+## First results

 In this section, we will review some of the results in [[L1]](#ref-l1) that back the hypothesis.

-The tables below show the architectures used throughout the following experiments.
-It is important to note that those architectures are not "state of the art" anymore.
-There is ongoing research regarding the discussed topics on modern architecture.
+The table below shows the architectures used throughout the following experiments:

 +----------------------+------------+------------+--------------+--------------+
 | **Network**          | Lenet      | Conv-2     | Conv-4       | Conv-6       |